The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-About the Walter Mangold Language Scholarships
+About the Study Abroad (Language) Scholarships

 The Walter Mangold Trust Fund was established in 2005 to honour the life and work of the late Walter Mangold (1892-1983) who

 believed that greater understanding and tolerance between the people of the world - and consequently a lessening of conflict - could be achieved through the study of other languages and

-CLICK HERE to learn more about Walter Mangold's life and ideals.
+CLICK HERE to learn more about Walter Mangold's life and

-The Mangold Trustee’s role
+The Trustee’s role

-The Walter Mangold Trust Fund is administered by the Trustee (The CASS Foundation) strictly in accordance with the objectives of the benefactor, as stated in the Trust Deed.
+The Walter Mangold Trust Fund is administered by the Trustee (The CASS Foundation) strictly in accordance with the objectives and

-Who are the Language Scholarships appropriate for?
+Who are the Study Abroad (Language) Scholarships appropriate for?

-It is a pre-requisite for the scholarship that applicants must have satisfied the requirements for second-year language
+It is a pre-requisite for the scholarship that applicants must have satisfied all the requirements for second-year language

-they depart from Australia.
-Students are required to present an academic Letter of Endorsement with their application that attests to their language capabilities.
+the equivalent of second-year proficiency may be eligible to apply.
+Students are required to present an academic Letter of Endorsement with their application that attests to their language level and

 Languages and ‘global’ academic programs

-cultural understanding through direct in-country experience.
+understanding through direct in-country experiences.

-competence and cultural understanding may be combined with specific language subjects, provided that the applicant is proficient enough in the chosen language of instruction to cope with the
+competence and cultural understanding, may be combined with specific language subjects, provided that the applicant is proficient enough in the chosen language of instruction to cope with the

 Choice of destination

-To meet the objective of linguistic and cultural immersion expressed in the Trust Deed, it is expected that candidates will choose
+To meet the objectives of linguistic and cultural immersion expressed in the Trust Deed, it is expected that candidates will choose

-a destination university in a country where the language they

-study is the first or official spoken language and the main language of instruction in their proposed academic
+a destination university in a country where the language they wish to study is the first or official spoken language and the main language of instruction in their proposed academic

 Amount of scholarship